 Be sure to consult your naturopathic doctor, physician, or herbalist before beginning a new herbal regimen.
 If you have any additional questions, please feel free to fill out the form at the bottom of the page.

-Different compresses work well for different types of ailments.
-Below are some of the more common compresses and their uses.
+Different herbal compresses work well for different types of ailments.
+Below are some of the more common natural herbal compresses and their uses.

-A poultice is defined as a moist material (usually made of herbs, pastes, and other fillers) that is applied to a sore or inflamed part of the body in order to provide relief.
-Poultices can also be used for eruptions, boils, carbuncles, abscesses, and infected wounds.
+A botanical poultice is defined as a moist material (usually made of herbs, pastes, and other fillers) that is applied to a sore or inflamed part of the body in order to provide relief.
+Natural herbal poultices can also be used for eruptions, boils, carbuncles, abscesses, and infected wounds.

-Making a poultice is easy!
+Making a natural herbal poultice is easy!
 You can make them at home in minutes.

 - 2-3 tablespoons of fresh or dried herbs and fillers (fillers might include clay, activated charcoal, or flour)